2022 Atlantic Coast Conference men's soccer season

 The 2022 Atlantic Coast Conference men's soccer season was the 69th season of men's varsity soccer in the conference.

 Clemson were the defending champions of the Atlantic Conference and Pittsburgh were the defending champions of the Coastal Conference.
-Notre Dame were the defending ACC Tournament Champion.
+Notre Dame were the defending ACC tournament Champion.

-Eight ACC teams were invited to the 2021 NCAA Tournament.
+Eight ACC teams were invited to the 2021 NCAA tournament.
 Clemson had the best showing of the eight, winning their third title in program history.

 Syracuse won the Atlantic Conference with a 5–1–2 record and Duke won the Costal Conference.
-Syracuse went on to win the ACC Tournament 2–0 over eighth seed Clemson in the final.
+Syracuse went on to win the ACC tournament 2–0 over eighth seed Clemson in the final.

-In 2022, eight ACC teams were again invided to the NCAA Tournament.
+In 2022, eight ACC teams were again invited to the NCAA tournament.
 Clemson was unable to defend its title, but another ACC team Syracuse, claimed the title with a penalty shoot-out victory over Indiana.

 Teams

 Stadiums and locations

 Note: Florida State, Georgia Tech and Miami (FL) are members of the Atlantic Coast Conference but do not sponsor men's soccer.